Corruption in Kenya: Turkwel Dam Scandal

-The Turkwell Gorge Hydro Electric Dam Project was commissioned in 1986 and completed by French company Spie Batignolles in 1991.
+The Turkwel Gorge Hydro Electric Dam Project was commissioned in 1986 and completed by French company Spie Batignolles in 1991.
 The construction of the dam is one of the controversial projects that characterized former president Moi's administration in the late 80s and early 90s.
 According to media reports the project was riddled by allegations over pricing, lack of environmental assessment and feasibility study, and failure to have an open tendering process that saw the contract awarded to the French company.

 In 1986, Achim Kratz, then European Commission delegate to Kenya, in an internal memo that was leaked to the Financial Times alleged that Kenya's failure to have an open tendering process resulted in the government paying more than double the cost.

 The blame on alleged corruption surrounding the dam was blamed on two government officials: then Minister of Energy Nicholas Biwott and then Finance Minister George Saitoti who were accused of handpicking the French company for the job for their own gain in terms of kickbacks.

 In 2000, the permanent secretary, secretary to the cabinet, and head of Public Service to the Kenyan government, Dr. Richard Leakey declassified the Turkwel dam files making them publicly accessible.
 The information, which falsified the graft allegations raised against the project including the lack of an open tendering process, was also made public in Hansard, parliamentary debates of June 8, 2000.

 The late president Moi had appointed Dr. Leakey in 1999 to head the civil service and help reform the corrupt civil service and privatization of state-owned companies but Leakey stepped down in 2001.

 In March 2002 in High Court Case No. 2143 of 1999, Nicholas Biwott successfully sued the People's Daily Newspaper over libel after the paper published a story accusing him of colluding with the French firm to award it the contract in disregard of due process.
 Justice Aluoch awarded him 10M KSh in damages.